 - Crispy Deliciousness.
-If you’re a fan of broccoli with dark crispy edges (like Grilled Broccoli), you’ll go crazy for it in the air fryer.
+If you’re a fan of broccoli with dark crispy edges (like Grilled Broccoli), you’ll go crazy for this air fryer broccoli recipe.
+It’s the best!

 - Faster Cook Time.
-Thanks to the air fryer’s high-powered convection fan, it makes the food you cook in it wicked crispy in a fraction of the time.
+Thanks to the air fryer’s high-powered convection fan, it makes food wicked crispy in a fraction of the time—just 10 minutes!
 Plus unlike Roasted Broccoli, you don’t need to wait for the oven to preheat.

 5 Star Review